hoodiecrow/ConsTcl/README.md

 }
 ```

-Variable reference, or _lookup_, is handled by the helper `lookup`.
+_Variable reference_ is handled by the helper `lookup`.
 It searches the
 environment chain for the symbol's name, and returns the value it is bound to.
+It is an
+error to lookup an unbound symbol.

 <table border=1><thead><tr><th colspan=2 align="left">lookup (internal)</th></tr></thead><tr><td>sym</td><td>a symbol</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>